 Emulating atomic registers in asynchronous, crash-prone, message-passing systems is one of the basic problems in distributed computing.
-In such settings the register is replicated among a set of replica hosts or servers to provide faulttolerance and availability.
+In such settings the register is replicated among a set of replica hosts or servers to provide fault-tolerance and availability.
 Then read and write operations are implemented as communication protocols that ensure atomic consistency.

 Efficiency of register implementations is normally measured in terms of the latency of read and write operations.
 Two factors affect operation latency: (a) computation, and (b) communication delays.
 An operation may need to communicate with servers to read or write the register value.
-This involves at least a single communication roundtrip, or round, i.e., messages from the invoking process to some servers and then the replies from these servers.
+This involves at least a single communication round-trip, or round, i.e., messages from the invoking process to some servers and then the replies from these servers.
 Previous works focused on minimizing the number of rounds required by each operation.
-Dutta et al. [6] developed the first single-writer/multi-reader (SWMR) algorithm, where all operations complete in a single round.
+Dutta et al. [7] developed the first single-writer/multi-reader (SWMR) algorithm, where all operations complete in a single round.
 Such operations are called fast.
+The authors showed that fast operations are possible only if the number of readers in the system is constrained with respect to the number of servers.
 They also showed that it is impossible to have multi-writer/multi-reader (MWMR) implementations where all operations are fast.
+To remove the constraint on the number of readers, Georgiou et al. [13] introduced semifast implementations where at most one complete two-round read operation is allowed per write operation.
+They also showed that semifast MWMR implementations are impossible.

-As of this writing, algorithm SFW of Englert et al. [7], is the only MWMR algorithm that enables some reads and writes to be fast.
+As of this writing, algorithm SFW, developed by Englert et al. [8], is the only algorithm that allows both reads and writes to be fast in the MWMR setting.
 The algorithm uses quorum systems, sets of intersecting subsets of servers, to handle server failures.
-To decide whether an operation can terminate after its first round, the algorithm employs specialized predicates.
-The main drawbacks of this algorithm is that it contains evaluations of the predicates that require substantial computational effort, and that it relies on very specialized quorum constructions.
-Thus this algorithm is primarily of theoretical importance and it is not sufficiently practical.
+To decide whether an operation can terminate after its first round, the algorithm employs two predicates, one for the write and one for read operations.